 For an atom to be considered stable, it must have a full outer energy level.
 If the outer energy level is not full, then the atom will be unstable and will likely react with another atom to gain or lose electrons until it becomes stable.
 For example:

-Most single atoms are unstable like sodium, so they need to react to form molecules or compounds.
+Many single atoms, like sodium, are unstable and tend to react to form molecules or compounds.
 However, there are exceptions, such as the group 0 elements, which have a full outer shell.
 The group 0 elements can be found in the far right column of the periodic table.
 They are stable, so they don’t react with anything.